aolde/philips-signage-display-sicp/README.md

 ## Install

-A prerelease package has been published to Nuget: https://www.nuget.org/packages/PhilipsSignageDisplaySicp
+A package has been published to Nuget: https://www.nuget.org/packages/PhilipsSignageDisplaySicp

 ```
-dotnet add package PhilipsSignageDisplaySicp --version 0.1.0-alpha
+dotnet add package PhilipsSignageDisplaySicp --version 1.0.1
 ```

 ## Usage